 Webb has learned over the years and particularly through this relationship that many women enjoy the idea of being with a man in uniform, but not many want to deal with the reality of one.
 More on this topic later.

 Now, fast-forward to the middle of 2016 and the landlords of the rental house decided to sell their place in the middle of summer.
 So, there they were, two Ranger buddies.
-They, and their horses, their dogs, their cats were soon to be homeless.
-At this point, Webb decided to utilize the acreage he had purchased from his parents and have created their own little Ranger paradise, or FOB Jamestown, as they now call it.
+They and their horses, their dogs, and their cats were soon to be homeless.
+At this point, Webb decided to utilize the acreage he had purchased from his parents and created their own little Ranger paradise, or FOB Jamestown, as they now call it.
 Every morning, Webb wakes up to the beautiful view of the Blue Ridge Mountains and his horses ready to eat breakfast.

-As I said previously, transition into the civilian world after a rewarding career in the military is difficult.
+As I said previously, transitioning into the civilian world after a rewarding career in the military is difficult.
 Webb faced this, though it wasn’t of his choosing, and he left the military injured and not ready to face a new civilian lifestyle while the war was still going on.
-From his experiences, Webb believes that every Veteran should take six months to a full year off after getting out of the military to decompress and reengage the civilian world.
+From his experiences, Webb believes that every Veteran should take six months to a full year off after getting out of the military to decompress and reengage in the civilian world.
 He’s had numerous buddies come to the ranch to wind down, do some work, get in the saddle, and get their life in check.

 “I feel independent and not reliant on the human machine.
 I had a lot of anxiety after being hurt about being able to take care of myself.
-I used to jump out of planes and walk 30 miles, now I can’t walk a mile.
-So, having a horse to carry me through the mountains and being able to make money on my own and doing it based on weather (or circumstances out of everyone’s control) is a lot easier to handle to me.
+I used to jump out of planes and walk 30 miles, but now I can’t walk a mile.
+So, having a horse to carry me through the mountains and being able to make money on my own and doing it based on weather (or circumstances out of everyone’s control) is a lot easier to handle for me.
 I have a calf and that’s a new animal that wasn’t there before, I created something.
 I go out to a patch of dirt, grow some grass, and bale it up, bring it over to another patch of dirt with grass and give it to my cows and every year I have more and more,” said Webb.
 “I make food now, so I’m still one of the pillars of society and feel like I’m helping America, just in a different way.
 I’m up to 82 head now and steadily growing.”

 Webb will be expanding his operation so that when his brothers want or need to come work a summer in between contracting or going to school, they can.
 He will eventually build another big barn to store his John Deere equipment and all the hay.
 He will have six hack horses and a log cabin built by his own hands with a fire pit just so his buddies can come and sit and tell their stories in all their glory.
 Please check out Conway Cattle Company on Facebook and Instagram.

-Webb’s tenacity to make positive change in his communities, both in Madison and in the brotherhood, and his commitment to the preservation of that sacred American land are inspiring and admirable.
+Webb’s tenacity to make a positive change in his communities, both in Madison and in the brotherhood and his commitment to the preservation of that sacred American land are inspiring and admirable.
 He is a true example of living the Ranger Creed and I am proud to be the first to share his story.